tmarois/Filebase/README.md

 * [Discount Savings](https://discount-savings.com)
 * [Vivint - Smart Homes](http://smarthomesecurityplans.com/)

-*If you are using Filebase on your website, send in a pull request and we will put your site up here.*
+*If you are using Filebase on your website, send in a pull request and we will add your project here.*

 ## Contributions

-Accepting contributions and feedback.
-Send in any issues and pull requests.
+Anyone can contribute to Filebase.
+Please do so by posting issues when you've found something that is unexpected or sending a pull request for improvements.

+## License

+BasePHP is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).